CertificatePart-time, 3 years

 |Christchurch - Ensors Road|

-Gain all the professional skills and knowledge you need to apply for industry certification as a plumber with this highly practical qualification.
+Gain the professional skills and knowledge needed to apply for industry certification as a plumber.

-This qualification is delivered concurrently with the National Certificate in Gasfitting and forms part of the requirements for a registered plumber.
+This highly practical qualification is delivered concurrently with the NZ2661 New Zealand Certificate in Drainlaying (Level 4) and forms part of the requirements for a registered plumber.

 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.

-or the Certificate in Pre Trade Plumbing, Gasfitting and Drainlaying Level 2.
+NZ2660 New Zealand Certificate in Plumbing, Gasfitting and Drainlaying (Pre-Apprenticeship) (Level 3)